ccoutant/dwarf-locations/025-multiloc-storage.md

 > *A consumer may flatten composite storage composed of composite
 > pieces, to avoid nesting in its internal representation.
 Whether to
-> flatton or not is purely an implementation choice with no visible
+> flatten or not is purely an implementation choice with no visible
 > semantic difference.
 Similarly, a consumer may flatten multiloc
 > storage composed of multiloc locations.*